English Language Requirements for Ākonga nō tāwāhi/International Learners and those for whom English is an Additional Language - OPBD Procedure

 - Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

 - Public Records Act 2005 and subsequent amendments

-- NZQA, NZQF Programme Approval and Accreditation Amendment Rules 2021, as amendment to the NZQF Programme Approval and Accreditation Amendment Rules 2013(the Principal Rules).
+- NZQA, NZQF Programme Approval and Accreditation Amendment Rules 2021, an amendment to the NZQF Programme Approval and Accreditation Amendment Rules 2013(the Principal Rules).

-The English language competency level will not be less than NZQA’s minimum requirement for the level of programme of study/qualification.
+- The English language competency level will not be less than NZQA’s minimum requirement for the level of the programme of study/qualification.

 - Where English is an additional language for learners, English language competency requirements are applicable to all learners who are new to Otago Polytechnic Limited, or existing learners who apply to a new programme of study.